It’s sad but true that many pets end up in shelters after their owner dies or becomes incapacitated.

 Once you’ve chosen a guardian—along with one or two alternates in case something happens to your top choice—outline all of your pet’s care requirements, listing its health issues, dietary concerns, medications, etc. These requirements should be indicated within a properly drafted legal document to ensure that your wishes are properly carried out and enforceable.

-As your Family Business Lawyer™, we can help you create a legally binding agreement detailing your pet’s specific needs, which can be easily added to your other estate planning documents.
+As your Personal Family Lawyer®, we can help you create a legally binding agreement detailing your pet’s specific needs, which can be easily added to your other estate planning documents.

 Provide funding for your pet’s continued care

 All pets have basic food, shelter, and medical needs, and these needs can be quite expensive, depending on the animal’s age and health.
 And if you’re like most pet owners, you probably want your pet to receive more than just the bare necessities, so it’s imperative that you leave enough money to cover all such expenses.

 Be sure to not only provide clear, detailed instructions on how your pet should be taken care of in your estate plan, but also include the necessary funding to cover these costs.
 And be sure you think about all of your pet’s future needs, including any extra services—grooming, boarding, and walking services—when calculating these expenses.

 Because pet care can be quite complicated and costly, the best way to ensure your wishes are properly carried out is to set up a pet trust.

 While it’s possible to leave care instructions and funding for your pet in a Will, a Will cannot guarantee the new caregiver will use the funds properly or even that they’ll care for your pet at all.
 Indeed, a person who’s left your pet in a Will can simply drop the animal off at a local shelter and keep the money for themselves.